alexcorvi/PouchX/README.md

 ## Introduction & Basic Concepts

--   what's good about MobX? it's reactive! and it's easy to make it in sync with your react views.
+-   what's good about MobX? it's reactive! and it's easy to make it in sync with your React views.
 -   what's bad about it? making it synchronized with PouchDB.

-I faced this issue while developing [apexo](https://apexo.app), in which I designed my application to be an offline-first application, where the data can live in three places: a remote (on the server) CouchDB, a local (on the browser) PouchDB, and a MobX state which would be displayed (through react) to the user.
+I faced this issue while developing [apexo](https://apexo.app), in which I designed my application to be an offline-first application, where the data can live in three places: a remote CouchDB (on the server), a local PouchDB (on the browser), and a MobX state which would be displayed (through React) to the user.
 I had to re-write the code (that mother flippin' buggy code) that glues those three layers of data a couple of times until I decided to rewrite it once and for all in this library.

+Using this library, all you have to do is to supply a PouchDB database instance and to make your classes extending the classes that the library offers.

+What you'll get is a synchronization between MobX and PouchDB.
+As soon as your model (document) or store changes in MobX your PouchDB database will also change, and vice versa.

 ### How to write and structure your data